Bracha: Mitzvot for which a blessing is not recited

 No blessing is recited for the performance of certain commandments.
 Some commentators have suggested that the reason is that no blessing is said before fulfilling commandments which do not involve any action (for example, leaving the corner of the field for the poor), or the observance of which is possible only in undesirable circumstances (for example, granting a divorce, or the return of stolen goods).
 In the case of other commandments (for example, tzedakah "charity"), commentators say it is because there is no fixed amount or limit to the observance of the commandment; however, there is no general agreement regarding the underlying principles.

 David Abudarham wrote that there is more than one reason why these commandments do not have blessings.
-Abudarham and Shlomo ibn Aderet suggested a blessing is not recited for tzedakah because the recipient may refuse the gift, and blessings are not recited when it is uncertain whether the mitzvah will be performed.
+Abudarham and Shlomo ibn Aderet suggested a blessing is not recited for tzedakah because the recipient may refuse the gift, and blessings are not recited when it is uncertain whether the mitzva will be performed.

-Baruch Epstein suggested that a blessing is not recited on interpersonal mitzvot because the standard blessing text refers to Jews being distinguished from other nations who do not perform the mitzvah; however, non-Jews do perform interpersonal good deeds.
+Baruch Epstein suggested that a blessing is not recited on interpersonal mitzvot because the standard blessing text refers to Jews being distinguished from other nations who do not perform the mitzvah; however, non-Jews do perform interpersonal good deeds in Torah Temimah on Exodus 24:12.
+A similar reason appears in Shut Ateret Paz, part 1 volume 2, Yoreh Deah, section 10 note 4..

-Yechiel Yaakov Weinberg suggested that interpersonal mitzvot are done best out of love and care for the recipient, not out of commandment or coercion, so a blessing which refers to the commandment is not recited.
+Yechiel Yaakov Weinberg suggested that interpersonal mitzvot are done best out of love and care for the recipient, not out of commandment or coercion, so a blessing which refers to the commandment is not recited according to Sridei Esh 1:61 page 172.

 Praise on various occasions

 The main purpose of this category of blessings, often called "blessings of praise," is to help remind people of the Creator at all times.

 These blessings are said on various occasions, including upon hearing good and bad news; on witnessing awesome natural phenomena such as thunder and lightning, high mountains or the ocean, or a rainbow; upon visiting a place where miracles have been performed in the past, especially in the Land of Israel, and the Birkat ha-Gomel, upon being saved from danger.

-The blessing Ha-tov ve-ha-metiv ("Blessed is He Who is good and does good") is recited by a person when they hear good news that will also benefit others, such as news that one has received an inheritance or when rain begins to fall after a drought.
-It is also said upon the drinking of additional wine that is different from that drunk previously at the meal.
+HaTov vehaMetiv (בָּרוּךְ אַתָּה אֲדֹנָי מֶלֶךְ הָעוֹלָם הַטּוֹב וְהַמֵיטִיב "Blessed are You Adonay King of the World who is good and does good") is recited by a person when they hear good news that will also benefit others, such as news that one has received an inheritance or when rain begins to fall after a drought.
+It is also said when drinking wine different to that drunk previously at the meal.

 Structure of blessings

-Most blessings begin with the words Barukh Attah Adonai ("Blessed are You, Lord").
-When the blessing occurs at the beginning of a prayer, the words Eloheinu Melekh ha-Olam ("our God, King of the Universe") are added.
+Most blessings begin with the words Barukh Atta Adonai ("Blessed are You, Lord").
+When the blessing occurs at the beginning of a prayer, the words Eloheinu melekh haʿOlam ("our God, King of the Universe") are added.

 There are three types of formulas for benedictions: